TroydonAnabolic/meal-planner-website/README.md

 ## Bugs

-Currently the meal plans can only use one meal plan active
+- Currently the meal plans can only use one meal plan active
+- Creating a new meal plan must be done through the meal plan generator, a new meal plan through manual creation is not tested.

 ## Feature Guide